 Such information is particularly valuable for long-term investors.
 It is being used, for example, by genuine sustainability funds whose composition is based on the "best-of-class" principle: instead of focusing on certain industries or screening some of them out, sustainability funds strive to select the best, i.e. the most sustainable, companies within each industry for inclusion.

-For more company-specific information regarding sustainability, please refer to Swiss Re's Annual Corporate Responsibility Report.
+For more company-specific information regarding sustainability, please refer to Swiss Re's Annual Corporate Responsibility Report and Highlights of Swiss Re’s Sustainability approach presentation.

 |Rating Agency||Swiss Re's sustainability rating|